Right now only, you can buy the course for a 10% discount.

 Best Practices for Running Effective Investigations

 • Know the rules: Understand the laws where you work to stay lawful.
+Addressing AML investigation challenges means being aware of the constantly changing legal requirements.

 • Follow AML standards: Keep up with AML rules to stay clean and legit.